hanami/guides/content/introduction/getting-started.md

 end
 ```

-It's also empty, and doesn't do anything special.
+It's also empty and doesn't do anything special.
 Its only responsibility is to render a template, which is what views do by default.

-This template is what we need to add, in order to make our tests pass.
+This template is what we need to add, to make our tests pass.
 All we need to do is add the bookshelf heading.

 ```erb